DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 ## Import

-Use the following import statement to import the plugin:
+Use the following statement to import the plugin:

 ```js
 import { ArgumentAxis } from '@devexpress/dx-react-chart-material-ui';